adrido/minetest-mapper-cpp/doc/manual.rst

     Note that this differs from the image coordinates, which are 0,0 in the top-left corner of the map-part of the image, and increase towards the bottom-right.
-Coordinates in the left and top scale areas of the image are negative.
+Image coordinates in the left and top scale areas of the image are negative.

 Geometry Using Two Corners